asg240/Remember-To-React/README.md

 * To create another level of difficulty, every click shuffles the cards in a new order to choose again.
 * Will you remember which one you chose last?

-Play the example to find out:[https://remember-to-react-nine-rouge.now.sh/]
+Play the example to find out:[Remembe-To-React](https://remember-to-react-nine-rouge.now.sh/ "Click to Play!")

 ![img](src/components/pic/snip.PNG)